Burnham-On-Sea’s popular beach kite festival is set to continue today (Sunday).

 The event was opened on Saturday by Mayor Cllr Andy Brewer, Mayoress Lorna Brewer and Town Crier Alastair Murray.

-“Over the weekend of 14th and 15th September kiters from all over the country will be displaying their skills with huge inflatable, single line acrobatic kites, power and traction kites and the wonderful synchronised flying team shows we have been able to show for the past three years.”
+“Over the weekend kiters from all over the country are displaying their skills with huge inflatables, single line acrobatic kites, power and traction kites and synchronised shows.”

 “The last time the event was held in Burnham we had to struggle with 70mph winds.
 That drastically restricted what we could safely fly and many of the huge inflatables had to stay packed up.”

-“So this year we will be hoping for good wind and plenty of sun to be able to put up an incredible show like the one we mounted in 2016.
-There will be a specialist kite trader with us and our very popular ‘Learn to Fly’ lessons as usual.”
+“So this year we will be hoping for good wind and plenty of sun to be able to put up an incredible show.”

 Also see: what’s on in Burnham-On-Sea